Place Object Structure

 Creating Places

-When creating a place with/api/createplace
+When creating a place with/api/createplace:

-- Only
+- Only nameis required

 Editing Places

-When editing with/api/editplace
+When editing with/api/editplace:

 - Include only the fields you want to update

-- Use
+- Use uidto identify the place

-array for batch updates
+- Or use uidsarray for batch updates

 Retrieving Places

-When retrieving with/api/getplaces
+When retrieving with/api/getplaces:

 - Returns array of complete place objects